mic-max/micmax.pw/_drafts/hack/stereo-audio.md

 There are some browser extensions that have the ability to modify the volume per stereo channel.
 However, I don't want this to only work for things from my browser.

+Could I get or build a hardware mixer?
+Make a macro keyboard, one of them being to toggle audio output between headphones and speakers.

 Ideas:

 - Get a sound device with two audio output jacks